pippim/pippim.github.io/index.md

 ### How Pippim converts Stack Exchange Q&A to Jekyll Blog Posts

+The first step is to run this [Stack Exchange Data Explorer query](https://meta.stackexchange.com/a/371435/366359).

+Next a Python program called `stack-blog-post.py` is run.
+It does all the magic described below.

 Pippim adds the navigation bar (Top, ToS, ToC and Skip) by first putting HTML tags into the markdown files:

 ```